moodle/devdocs/general/development/tools/behat/browsers/index.md

 As OS, Browsers and Selenium keeps updating, some combination of OS+Browser+Selenium will not work on specific moodle version.

 We try to support the latest version of these combinations but they are not always BC and hence may not work with older releases.
-Please refer to [Acceptance testing/Browsers/Working combinations of OS+Browser+selenium](https://docs.moodle.org/dev/Acceptance_testing/Browsers/Working_combinations_of_OS+Browser+selenium) to ensure you have correct combination of them to run acceptance test.
+Please refer to [Working combinations of OS+Browser+selenium](/general/development/tools/behat/browsers/supportedbrowsers) to ensure you have correct combination of them to run acceptance test.